CorporateFounder/unitedStates_final/charterEng/ONE_VOTE.md

 After voting, the vote can only be changed to the opposite one.
 There is no limit on the number of times you can change your vote.
-Only those votes that are given by accounts are taken into account in office, for example, if the account ceases to be on the Board of Directors, his vote as The Board of Directors does not, and will not, count in voting.
+Only those votes that are given by accounts are taken into account in his position, for example, if the account ceased to be in CORPORATE_COUNCIL_OF_REFEREES, his vote as CORPORATE_COUNCIL_OF_REFEREES does not count and will not count in voting.
 All votes are valid until the bills voters are in their positions.
 Only those votes from which no more than four years, but each participant may at any time renew their vote.